Judicial review

 During the criminal investigation

-Judicial review may be released at any point in the procedure.
+Judicial review can be released, that is, removed at any point in the procedure.

 Indictment Release may take place at the initiative of the investigating judge, at the request of the Public Prosecutor or at the request of the person concerned.